SchapiroLabor/mcmicro_hackathon_2022/_projects/02-mistyR.md

 # Day one of the hackathon

 ## Setup
-We first evaluated which parts and outputs of MISTyR wanted to implement and to which parameters should the user have access, to have a minimal viable project.
-We first agreed to implement MISTy as and option for the downstream analyis module.
+We first evaluated which parts and outputs of MISTyR we wanted to implement and to which parameters the user should have access, to have a minimal viable project.
+We first agreed to implement MISTy as an option for the downstream analyis module.

 - **Input**:
 The implementation would take two input files: the quantification file generated from the quantification module, and the markers file (used on any run of MCMICRO).